MonashDeepNeuron/HPP/src/chapter4/namespaces.md

 [Example](https://www.godbolt.org/z/r9PPxbYh5)

-### Task 2.3 : Nested Namespaces
+### Section 2.3 : Nested Namespaces

 Namespaces can also be declared to be nested.
-We saw this in the previous set of tasks with the `std::placeholders` namespace.
+We saw this in the previous set of sections with the `std::placeholders` namespace.
 To access a nested namespace you use a double scope resolution operator `::`.

 ```cxx
 #include <iostream>